Nidhay-max/Nidhay-s-red-velvet-cake/README.md

-# Nidhay's Red Velvet Cake Receipe
+# Nidhay’s Receipe for the Cake

 [Ingredients](ingredients.md)